Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 </p>
 <br/>

-- User picks old device object in C8Y with e.g. owner: device_1234, externalID: 1234
+1. User picks old device object in C8Y with e.g. owner: device_1234, externalID: 1234

+   This can be done for example while adding the wizard to the more section within the device management, such that the old device object is picked via the device list.

+   Screenshot of more -> replace device

+2. User confirms the text dialog with all explanations about edge cases.

+>Welcome to the Replacement Wizard!
+>We will guide you through the process of the replacing a device without losing the history and the device information.
+Before starting the replacement process both devices, the old and the new one, must be turned on and connected to Cumulocity.
+The wizard will then ask you to select the new device to which you want the data to be transferred.
+>Now you can turn off both devices again in order to avoid any inconsistencies during the process.
+>Be aware: Devices with child assets are currently not supported.
+The replacement is not supported if the device owner is used for multiple devices.

-- User picks new device object in C8Y with e.g. owner:device_9876, externalID: 9876
+3. User picks new device object in C8Y with e.g. owner:device_9876, externalID: 9876

+Screenshot of data grid picker

-- ExternalID of new device object in C8Y of type c8y_Serial will be deleted
+4. ExternalID of new device object in C8Y of type c8y_Serial will be deleted

+     The externalID of the new device will be removed since the later delete request is asynchron.
+Otherwise it can not be guaranted that the new physical device send data to the old managed object.

-- ExternalID of old device object in C8Y of type c8y_Serial will be deleted
+5. ExternalID of old device object in C8Y of type c8y_Serial will be deleted

+     The externalID of the old device will be removed to prevent getting data from the old physical device.

-- ExternalID of old device object in C8Y of type c8y_Serial will be created with externalID of new physical device.
-ExternalID is now e.g. 9876
+6. ExternalID of old device object in C8Y of type c8y_Serial will be created with externalID of new physical device.
+ExternalID is now e.g. 9876.

+     New physical device now points to the old managed object via the identifier c8y_Serial.

-- Owner of old device object in C8Y will be changed to new deviceuser.
-Owner is now device_9876
+7. Owner of old device object in C8Y will be changed to new device user.
+Owner is now device_9876.

+     Device owner is the only user that is allowed to send data to a device.
+Thus the new device user needs to be owner of the managed object.

-- New device object in C8Y will be deleted
+8. New device object in C8Y will be deleted

+     The new device is not needed anymore.
+However data that was send to the platform between connecting the new device and completly replacing the device will be lost and not migrated.

-- Old deviceuser (devic_1234) will be deleted (checking if really a device user before deleting)
+9. Old device user (devic_1234) will be deleted

+     In order to prevent the old device to send data and the device will be re-created the device user of the old device is deleted.
+However a check is applied that the user is really just a device user and not a user.

 Additionally for documentation purposes the following will be done: